Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Implementation and Experimental Evaluation

-\item $\obs_A(tr,(x, y))=\argmax (f(x,y ))$, where $f$, which is implemented via a feed-forward NN with one hidden ReLU layer with 15 neurons, takes the coordinate vector of the vehicle as input and then outputs one of the 64 abstract grid points. \end{itemize}

-\startpara{Strategy synthesis ($8 {\times} 8$)} Fig.~\ref{fig:car_parking_8x8_VCAS_perceptions} (left) shows the perception FCP for the $8{\times} 8$ environment.
-For this extended model, Fig.~\ref{fig:car_parking_8x8_plot} (left) presents the paths from the three particles in the initial belief for the synthesised strategy, as well as lower bound values for the regions of the environment.
+\startpara{Strategy synthesis ($8 {\times} 8$)} For this extended model {\revise and $k_O=1000$}, \figref{fig:car_parking_8x8_plot} (left) presents the paths from the three particles in the initial belief for the synthesised strategy, as well as lower bound values for the regions of the environment.
 As the figure demonstrates, the vehicle is able to reach the parking spot while avoiding the obstacles.
-As the full set of $\alpha$-functions is large (see Table~\ref{tab:strat_stats}), to reduce computational effort we show approximate values obtained by maximizing over a set of sampled $\alpha$-functions.
-Fig.~\ref{fig:car_parking_8x8_plot} (right) shows how the lower and upper bound values for the initial belief change as the number of iterations of the NS-HSVI algorithm increases.
+As the full set of $\alpha$-functions is large (see Table~\ref{tab:strat_stats_car}), to reduce computational effort we show approximate values obtained by maximising over a set of sampled $\alpha$-functions. \figref{fig:car_parking_8x8_plot} (right) shows how the lower and upper bound values for the initial belief change as the number of iterations of the NS-HSVI algorithm increases.